 • What can I do to prevent methadone addiction?

-The advisors at methadone helplines are knowledgeable, compassionate, and non-judgmental.
+The advisors who answer calls at our methadone helpline are knowledgeable, compassionate, and non-judgmental.
 Do not hesitate to ask whatever is on your mind without fear of reprimand.

 How to Call a Methadone Hotline?